adilinden-oss/uino-mx250/README.md

 ###Details

-Aside from teaching my son how to solder, the motivation for the \*uino-mx250 was a through-hole chipKIT board that can make use of existing shields.
+Aside from teaching my son how to solder, the motivation for the \*uino-mx250 was to create a through-hole chipKIT board that can make use of existing shields.
 The \*uino-mx250 is intended to operate at 3.3V as this is the operating voltage of the PIC32MX250F128B.
-No effort has been made to provide 5V.

-In part due to the use of the USB peripheral, the PIC32MX250F128B has less available I/O than the ATmega328P.
-Some compromises and choises were necessary to map the PIC32MX250F128B I/O to the shild pins.
+Mostly due to the use of the USB peripheral, the PIC32MX250F128B has less available I/O than the ATmega328P.
+Some compromises and choices were necessary to map the PIC32MX250F128B I/O to the shield pins.
 In particular analog pins A1, A2, A3, A4 and A5 are directly connected to digital pins D12, D10, D11, D9 and D8.
 This is important to remember!

-The assiociation of PIC32MX250F128B I/O to shield pin was selected to preserve special functions of the digital and anlog pins to the greatest extend possible, these were primarily I2C bus, SPI bus, serial and PWM.
-Be aware that some function cannot be used simultaneously, such as D11 or D3 could be used as PWM via OC2, but not at the same time.
+PIC32MX250F128B I/O is mapped to shield pins to preserve the special functions of the digital pins.
+Thanks to PIC32 mappable peripheral pins I2C, SPI, serial and PWM functions are were they should be.
+Still, some compromises were necessary, either D3 or D11 can use OC2 for PWM, but not both at the same time.

 ###Pin Mapping